mattrussi/gitlab-com-runbooks/docs/teleport/Connect_to_Rails_Console_via_Teleport.md

 #### Accessing the Rails console via Teleport

-Always use staging to test and experiment, unless production data is strickly necessary.
+Always use staging to test and experiment, unless production data is strictly necessary.

 ##### Staging